lino-framework/book/docs/dev/users.rst

 Creating a root user
 ====================

 The most Linoish way to create a root user (or a set of demo users) is to run :manage:`prep`.
-This will reset the database to a virgin state and then load all your demo data, which includes :mod:`lino.modlib.users.fixtures.demo_users` (except if you changed your :attr:`lino.core.site.Site.demo_fixtures`).
+This will reset the database to a virgin state and then load the :fixture:`demo` fixture, which will create our well-known demo users Robin, Rolf, Romain, Rando, Rik, Ronaldo ... depending on your :attr:`lino.core.site.Site.languages`.

 If you don't want to reset your database, then you can write a script and run it with :manage:`run`.
 For example::